DorianGilca/Proiect-POO/README.md

-# Space Mining Simulator
+# Space Mining Simulator (C++)

-This is an Object-Oriented C++ console application that simulates the profitability of space mining missions.
-The program processes data about rocket fleets, celestial bodies, and resource market fluctuations to determine the efficiency and financial success of each mission.
+A console-based simulator I built in C++ to model the logistics and economics of space mining.
+The goal of the project was to calculate whether sending a specific rocket to an asteroid is actually profitable after factoring in fuel costs, cargo limits, and dynamic market prices.

-## Technologies Used
+## Technologies & Concepts
-* Language: C++
+Language: C++
-* Core Libraries: Standard Template Library (STL)

-## Technical Concepts Applied
-* Object-Oriented Programming (OOP): The data and business logic are encapsulated in specific, separated classes (Rockets, Asteroids, Market, Mission).
-* File I/O & CSV Parsing: The application reads input data from multiple `.csv` files, processes the information, and exports the final results to a structured CSV report.
-* Data Structures: Extensive use of `std::vector` for object storage and `std::map` for tracking resource quantities and cumulative profits.
-* Algorithms & Lambda Expressions: Used `std::sort` alongside a custom lambda function to dynamically calculate and rank the efficiency score of each rocket.
+Core Tools: STL (std::vector, std::map, std::sort)

+OOP Architecture: I separated the entities into distinct classes (Rockets, Asteroids, Market, Mission) to keep the simulation logic clean.

+Custom Sorting: Used lambda expressions with std::sort to rank rockets based on their calculated efficiency score.

-## Simulation Business Logic
+## How the Simulation Works
-The system calculates mission profitability based on the following rules:
+The profitability of a mission isn't static.
+The simulator applies the following rules:

-1. Extracted quantity: Limited by the rocket's cargo capacity, the specific extraction yield, and the remaining stock on the targeted asteroid.
+Cargo vs. Yield: A rocket can only extract what it can carry, limited by its extraction yield and the actual remaining stock on the targeted asteroid.

-2. Fuel consumption: Calculated for a round-trip, factoring in the asteroid's distance and the specific fuel efficiency and cost of each rocket.
+Fuel Costs: Calculating the round-trip fuel consumption based on the asteroid's distance and the specific fuel efficiency of the rocket used.

-3. Market fluctuation (Supply & Demand): The selling price of a mined resource drops dynamically as the market becomes saturated, without falling below a predefined base price.
+Dynamic Market (Supply & Demand): As a resource is mined and brought back, the market becomes saturated.
+The selling price drops dynamically, stopping only at a hardcoded base price.

-## How to run
- Compile the `.cpp` source files using a standard C++ compiler (e.g., GCC/MinGW).
-Also, run the resulting executable from the command line, providing the three initial database files as arguments: `./simulator rachete.csv asteroizi.csv piata.csv`
+## Biggest Challenges
+Parsing multiple .csv files in pure C++ (without external libraries) was trickier than expected.
+I had to build a custom file I/O parser to extract and validate the data for the rockets, asteroids, and market prices before feeding it into the simulation loop.